tomsWebConsulting/twcsl/v7.1/Page/Portfolio/Portfolio Page Project Navigation Top/README.md

 * For each Project add a "blank" section as your first section.
 Leave it as is after being added.
-It becomes a placeholder to keep the spacing working properly for the first section of the page.
+It becomes a placeholder to keep the spacing working properly for the first section of the Page.
 The section will show when editing a Project but not in Preview or for site visitors.

 ## Make a Donation